Koenigsegg Logo

 Koenigsegg Logo History

 Although the Koenigsegg emblem does not reflect the history of victories, it is a direct path to them.
-The company settled on a heraldic style to show that its cars are fit to participate in “jousting tournaments.”
-They are suitable for harsh operating conditions and competitions, from which they are ready to emerge with royal honor.
+The company settled on a heraldic style to indicate that its cars are suitable for participation in “jousting tournaments.”
+They are suitable for harsh operating conditions and competitions, from which they emerge with royal honor.
 Therefore, the identity of the manufacturer of elite sports cars is associated with the coat of arms, reminiscent of the times of noble warriors.

 What is Koenigsegg?